 A window can also be resized using a series of keyboard shortcuts.
 Below are the steps for resizing a window only using the keyboard.

-- Press Alt+Space to open the window menu.
+- Press Alt+Spacebar to open the window menu.

 - Arrow down to Size.